asplunds/qwik-isr/readme.md

 ## The how

 It's fairly simple but the details are important.
 The Qwik build script is scheduled in a cronjob however, while the app is building Qwik mangles the `dist` directory.
-This means for a short period of time between when the app is building, the page will be down.
-Therefore a trick is utilized.
-Before build, the `dist` folder is copied to a swap folder called `distSwp`.
+This means for a short period of time between when the app is building, the website will be unavailable.
+Therefore a trick is utilized; before build, the `dist` folder is copied to a swap folder called `distSwp`.
 After that the nginx symlink root is replaced from `/app/dist` to `/app/dist2`.
 Following this seamless and instant swap, the app is safely built anew, once finished, the symlinked is swapped back to `/app/dist` and the cycle repeats.

 ## The why